Emergency Fund Calculator

 Calculate your safety fund target, current coverage, savings gap, and time to goal.

-A starter fund can protect against small shocks.
-A full emergency fund protects against job loss, income gaps, urgent repairs, and major surprise expenses.
+A starter fund protects against small shocks.
+A full emergency fund protects against job loss, urgent repairs, income gaps, and major surprise expenses.

 An emergency fund is cash set aside for unexpected expenses or income disruption.
 It protects your financial system from job loss, urgent repairs, medical costs, family emergencies, and surprise bills.